 Camping in the Humboldt Redwoods State Park

 Imagine spending the night under the stars, protected by 1,000 year old giants hovering above you.
 It’s truly an experience that one would never forget.
 Humboldt Redwood State Park offers offer tent camping sites, RV sites, group and bicycle campsites.
 They also have backcountry camping (backpacking) as well as drive-in camping.
-Reservations are highly recommended, so find more information about the options here.
+Reservations are highly recommended, so find more information about it.

 Hopefully this short guide to the Humboldt Redwood State Park has sparked a sense of wonder and adventure for your next visit to see the coastal redwoods in California.
 Sometimes we become numb to true wonder and beauty in the world, but this experience offers you a chance to reconnect with nature and truly take in the grandeur of it all.
 Whether it be driving through a fallen or dead tree, hiking, camping or just taking photos- the Humboldt Redwood State Park has a little something for everybody!